 Suicide

-It’s a sad fact that a high number of people who suffer from mental ill-health commit or attempt suicide.
-It is actually the most common cause of death for men aged 20-49 in the UK.
-Having suicidal thoughts is a symptom of mental illness and like all other symptoms, it can be successfully treated and can improve over time.
+A high number of people who suffer from mental health issues commit or attempt suicide.
+It is the most common cause of death for men aged 20-49 in the UK.
+Suicidal thoughts are a sign that you should seek support immediately.
+With compassionate support and treatment, people recover and find hope again.

 Therapy

 While many people think of medication as the main course of treatment for mental health problems, therapy is one of the most effective ways to promote recovery.
-There are many types of therapy used to treat mental health conditions, but usually, it involves talking with a trained therapist to work through the causes of the problem and helping people understand their disorder.
-Therapy is a highly successful treatment for most mental health problems.
+Therapy allows people to explore their experiences with a trained professional, understand the causes of their difficulties, and develop strategies that support recovery.

 Understanding

-Understanding of mental health problems has increased massively in recent years, but there is still a long way to go to end the stigma attached to mental illness.
-The more people understand that mental health is something we all have and that mental illness is just like a physical illness, the closer we get to moving away from the belief that it’s frightening or something to be ashamed of.
-By raising awareness of the facts of mental illness, we can help improve universal understanding of it.
+The more people understand that mental health is something we all have, and that mental illness is just like a physical illness, the closer we get to moving away from the belief that it’s frightening or something to be ashamed of.
+Public understanding of mental health has improved.
+Continuing to increase awareness helps people recognise that mental illness is common, real, and treatable, like physical illnesses.

 Violence